 What is Counterfeiting / Intellectual Property (IP) Theft?

-Just how big is the counterfeiting problem?
+Just how big is the counterfeiting goods problem?

-Counterfeiting is Big Business.
+Counterfeiting is big business.

 What types of goods can be counterfeited?

-Why should you care?
+Why should you care about counterfeit products?

-- IT COULD COST YOU: Purchasing from counterfeit websites puts you at risk for identity theft and credit card fraud when you provide a counterfeit merchant with your information.
+- It Could Cost You: Purchasing from counterfeit websites puts you at risk for identity theft and credit card fraud when you provide a counterfeit merchant with your information.
 Downloading or streaming from illegal websites could put you at risk for malware – which can steal your personal or credit card information.

-- IT COSTS YOUR CITY: Counterfeiters do not pay taxes, meaning less money for your city’s schools, hospitals, parks and other social programs.
+- It Costs Your City: Counterfeiters do not pay taxes, meaning less money for your city’s schools, hospitals, parks, and other social programs.

-- IT SUPPORTS CHILD LABOR: Counterfeiters do not pay their employees fair wages or benefits, have poor working conditions, and often use forced or child labor.
+- It Supports Child Labor: Counterfeiters do not pay their employees fair wages or benefits, have poor working conditions, and often use forced or child labor.

-- IT SUPPORTS ORGANIZED CRIME: The profits from counterfeiting sales have been linked to funding organized crime, drug trafficking and even terrorist activity.
+- It Supports Organized Crime: The profits from counterfeiting sales have been linked to funding organized crime, drug trafficking, and even terrorist activity.

-How can you avoid purchasing fakes?
+How can you avoid purchasing fakes or knockoffs?

 Look for the “3 P’s”

 - PRICE: If the price looks too good to be true, it probably is.

-- PACKAGING: If the product is being sold without its packaging, or the packaging appears to be of low quality, or includes printing errors (for example, blurry pictures, typos, spelling or grammatical errors) it is probably counterfeit.
+- PACKAGING: If the product is being sold without its packaging, or the packaging appears to be of low quality or includes printing errors (for example, blurry pictures, typos, spelling, or grammatical errors) it is probably counterfeit.